 Teaching graphic novels?
 I have taught graphic novels and have them in my classroom library.

-What I do love is how my students read them.
+Another benefit is the engagement when my students read them.
 This year, I am teaching the graphic novel version of The Odyssey by Gareth Hinds.
 Our conversations are rich, and my thought is that the images end confusion amongst students.
 The culture, the beliefs, and the gods and goddesses are often not part of students’ schema.
 The pictures alleviate some confusion, and we can focus on other concepts.
 Even in high school, graphic novels work.

 Plus, graphic novels can be used for First Chapter Friday to show students a new type of genre.
-When I read a graphic novel for FCF, I often show the pictures as I read.
+When I read a graphic chapter for FCF, I often show the pictures as I read.
 I don’t read an entire chapter, but instead I read a few pages and discuss the details with students.
 Using graphic novels in the classroom is a great way to differentiate instruction for learners, both in terms of reading and assessment.
 Sometimes during First Chapter Friday, the books introduce students to a new genre.

 No matter how you use graphic novels in your secondary classroom, you will find an audience.
 Plus. graphic novel activities are diverse!
-Students who might be reluctant readers will grasp onto graphic novels.
-Students who identify as readers will enjoy them too.
+The vocabulary included in the prose allows for unplanned discussions.

 Reflecting on my first year teaching graphic novels, I’ve found four ways to gain meaning from fabulous learning tools.
 Below, I’ve included ideas for teaching with graphic novels.